 MiOTA Service Awards recognize members and others for their support of the association and profession of occupational therapy.
-2016 award recipients were acknowledged at MiOTA's annual conference.
-Award nomination submissions for next year will be accepted beginning in summer 2017.
+Nomination applications for 2022 are now closed.
+Award recipients are acknowledged at MiOTA's annual conference in fall.

 MiOTA Service Award Nomination Categories

 To express the appreciation of the MiOTA to members and non-members for extraordinary contributions to the advancement of OT.
 Their efforts could include but are not limited to financial contribution, political support, pioneer work, or outstanding leadership role.